 Heat the oven to 180'C/350'F. Grease a spring form pan.

-Fold the flour and almonds into the butter mixture, in two or three separate additions.
+Fold in the rest of the flour and the ground almonds, in two or three separate additions.
 Add the milk and stir well.
-Add the vanilla.
+Add the vanilla or mahlab powder.
 Last, add the chopped peaches and blueberries.
 The mixture will be pretty firm by this time.
 If it is too stiff add a little more milk.

 Scrape the cake mixture into a greased springform cake tin or loaf pan and bake for about one hour.
 Test with a skewer – if it comes out clean, then the cake is done.
 Leave the cake to cool for 10 minutes in the tin then loosen the edges, tip out and cool.